 In this subject students consolidate the knowledge of Japanese acquired at the intermediate level and develop it to an advanced level.
-The total number of characters studied by the end of the subject is approximately 900.
+By the end of this term students will be able to write an additional 96 kanji and recognise a total of approximately 900 kanji.
 The subject includes the reading, writing and translation of advanced Japanese prose, and a further development of conversation skills.

 Subject year levelYear Level 3 - UG

 Prerequisites JPN3005 or subject coordinator's approval

 Incompatible subjectsJPN1BE6 OR JPN3AD4 OR JPN2AD4 OR JPN2006 OR JPN3BE6 OR JPN2BE6 OR JPN1AD4

 Quota-conditions or rulesN/A